Nic007/Machine-Code-Emulator/README.md

 The folder examples contains the programs that will be simulated.
 Just add any file with an «.asm» extension to test it.

 ### run_tests.py
 This is the main script of the project.
-Just execute it withtout arguments to execute the simulation
+Just execute it without arguments to execute the simulation

 ### grammar.peg
 This is the file used to parse your file and to build the syntax tree